Building REST APIs quickly using PostgREST

 We need to create a user account.

-We will need a Bearer Authorization with jwt token to make our requests.
-Let’s try to create a new author.
+We will need to include a Bearer Authorization header with the JWT token for our requests.
+Let’s try creating a new author using this token.

 Congratulations!
 It’s done.